benkaan001/api-exception-handling/README.md

 # API Exception Handling

-This repository contains step by step implementation of various exception handling in a simple API that interacts with a SQLite database.
-The repository contains three versions, each with different improvements.
+This repository is a guide that walks you through how to handle exceptions using a basic API that communicates with a SQLite database.
+It includes four versions, each with their own set of enhancements.

 ## Version 1